ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/lambda.md

   AWS / Python / Simple Function
 ```

-Then, type the name for your project, e.g. **AwsServerlessLambda**.
+Next, type the name for your project, e.g., **AwsServerlessLambda**.
 You will see the following output:

 ```console
 Name Your Project: · AwsServerlessLambda